ReverseScale/DynamicAppIcon/README.md

 [EN](#Requirements) | [中文](#中文说明)

-For App, Dynamic Change Icon, Swift + Objective-C Bilingual Implementation
+Dynamic Change Icon, Swift + Objective-C Bilingual Implementation

 Realize the internal dynamic change of application icons like Bear App, which can be used for application version switching, theme adaptation and other scenarios.